MattLichtenstein/Vapor/README.md

 ## Disclaimer

-Vapor does not actually perfor malware scans on your computer, this project only contains a front-end.
+Vapor does not actually perform malware scans on your computer, this project only contains a front-end.